jbvmio/channelrouter/README.md

 # ChannelRouter: Package for Go

-The channelrouter package enables quick creation and use of channels.
-Channels created with channelrouter are referenced by a unique Key which is used to "route" values to an appropriate underlying channel either directly or by broadcast.
+The ChannelRouter package enables quick creation and use of channels.
+Channels created with ChannelRouter are referenced by a unique Key which is used to "route" values to an appropriate underlying channel either directly or by broadcast.

-The goal of channelrouter is quick and easy channel setup, flexibility and additional features for increased functionality.
+The goal of ChannelRouter is quick and easy channel setup, flexibility and additional features for increased functionality.

 # Quick Example: